cloud-gov/cg-ui/docs/adr/007_user-signin-information.md

 * `-` Shifts management of access permissions from UAA or CAPI to our application or datastore

 ### 5. uaa-bot s3 bucket
-* `+` No changes or minor changes to current uaa-bot behavior and data storage
+* `+` Minor changes to current uaa-bot behavior and data storage
 * `+` Provides app with relatively up-to-date information about user expiration and status
-* `+` Only requires access to s3 bucket to begin using data
+* `+` Only requires access to an s3 bucket to begin using data
 * `-` App will be required to parse JSON searching for user guids
-* `-` No development version of uaa-bot or bucket means we will have to mock data until use in production
+* `-` Data will be slightly out of sync in that uaa-bot runs on a schedule rather than pushing immediate updates when a user signs in